JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

 **Technical implementation.**
 Congratulations on your purchase and deep pockets!
 The Omnia is a great product, but it did take a little bit of configuring.
-Without setting wider, 40 MHz channels, I was getting unacceptably low bandwidth The DNS also seriously fell over --
+Without setting wider, 40 MHz channels, I was getting unacceptably low bandwidth.
+The DNS also seriously fell over --
   `nytimes.com`, `archives.gov` -- things didn't load, family complained, `dig` failed to resolve, and so I forced everything to resolve through Google (sad but true).